 Providers should reference the Rates and Service Codes chart of the contract for contract units and rates.
-Providers should use 1⁄2 day, full day, or hourly increments to bill LCI up to the authorized number of units for the member.
+Providers should use quarter hour or hourly increments (whichever has been previously agreed upon) to bill LCI up to the authorized number of units for the member.